 Deciding factors: If you don’t fully understand your audience opt for a consultancy, choose an agency if you know your audience and can clearly communicate this.

 Do you know what you are trying to say but don’t know how to present it or what to say?

-Agencies on the other hand are better suited at taking your idea and bringing it to life.
+Marketing agencies, on the other hand, are better suited at taking your idea and bringing it to life.
 However if you don’t have what you’re wanting to say clearly outlined, the creative nature of many agencies could see them veer away from the manner in which you want to actually position yourself.
 A clearly outlined strategy will help to reduce the likelihood of this occurring as they’ll have a better understanding of your business.

 Deciding factors: If you know your messaging then an agency can help you deliver this, if you feel it needs to be clarified you should opt for a consultancy.